-During the planning stage, Fleur Filmer spent a considerable amount of effort figuring out how to translate her real-world work experience – 18 years working in gifts and homewares wholesaling – into her online dream.
+During the planning stage, health Fleur Filmer spent a considerable amount of effort figuring out how to translate her real-world work experience – 18 years working in gifts and homewares wholesaling – into her online dream.

 “The whole idea of wholesaling again didn’t appeal to me,” she explains.
 “When I sold my last business, I found we were being squeezed by a lot of our retailers because they were doing their own direct buying and importing.
 You get squeezed from two sides and you end up being everybody else’s banker.”